open-telemetry/opentelemetry-collector-contrib/extension/observer/ecsobserver/README.md

 The `ecsobserver` uses the ECS/EC2 API to discover prometheus scrape targets from all running tasks and filter them based on service names, task definitions and container labels.

+NOTE: If you run collector as a sidecar, you should consider use [ECS resource detector](../../../processor/resourcedetectionprocessor/README.md) instead.
+However, it does not have service, EC2 instances etc. because it only queries local API.

 ## Config

 The configuration is based on